-Defining Irregular Menstrual Cycles
+Defining Irregular Cycles

-Irregular cycles include:
+Irregular patterns include:

-Oligomenorrhea: Cycles >35 days apart (infrequent bleeding).
+Oligomenorrhea: cycles longer than 35 days (infrequent bleeding).

-Polymenorrhea: Cycles <21 days apart (frequent bleeding).
+Polymenorrhea: cycles shorter than 21 days (frequent bleeding).

-Amenorrhea: No period for 3+ months (excluding pregnancy).
+Amenorrhea: no period for 3+ months (excluding pregnancy).

 Chart of normal vs. common irregular cycle patterns: oligomenorrhea, polymenorrhea, amenorrhea.